No penalty CDs charge no fee for early withdrawal. Get a list of great no penalty CD options here–as well as some

 Beware of No Penalty CD Impostors

-There are some CDs advertised as no penalty, when that’s not exactly accurate.
+Some banks advertise CDs as no penalty, when that’s not exactly curate.
 For example, Discover Bank offers a CD with what it describes as “penalty-free CD.”
 So what are these benefits?
 Basically, if you invest in a 12-month CD, and during the CD’s term lose your job, you can withdraw the balance without penalty.
 Here are the details:

 The Discover Bank “No Penalty CD” benefit applies to 12-month Certificates of Deposit and/or 12-month IRA Certificates of Deposit* (“CD”) opened or renewed between July 1, 2009 and December 31, 2009 and held as a sole ownership or joint-tenant account.
 The No Penalty CD Benefit (“Benefit”) waives the Early CD Withdrawal Penalty fee in the event an account holder experiences involuntary** job loss.